Rae-ley/Raeley/README.md

 X-Rae/X-Rae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Call me Rae.
-I am a young professional working as a productivity technician and studying towards a degree in data analytics.
+## 👋 Hi, I'm Rae

+📊 Data Analyst Student
+📈 Productivity Technician

 I can use the following languages to varying degrees:

 - T-SQL
 - PostgreSQL